oniony/TMSU/README.md

   * Slashes are now permitted within tags and values, useful for recording URLs.
     In the virtual filesystem, similar looking Unicode characters are used in their place.
-  * Added --where option to `tag` subcommand to allow tags to be applied to the set of files matching a query.
+  * Added `--where` option to `tag` subcommand to allow tags to be applied to the set of files matching a query.
   * The VFS tags directory will now relist tags that have values so that multiple values can be specified, e.g. tags/color/=red/color/=blue.
+  * It is now possible to list tags that use a particular value with the new `--value` option on the 'tags' subcommand.
   * Made it possible to upgrade the database schema between releases.
-  * Added --count option to 'untagged'.
+  * Added `--count` option to `untagged`.
   * Bug fixes.

 v0.6.1